 - Enrolling on time, reporting changes in income, and shopping around for plans can all help to lower your Medicare premiums.

-- Programs like Medicaid, Medicare Savings Plans, and Extra Help can help cover healthcare costs.
+- Programs like Medicaid, Medicare savings plans, and Extra Help can help cover your healthcare costs.

-- Individual states may also have programs to help cover healthcare costs.
+- Individual states may also have programs to help cover these costs.

-The first time that you can enroll in Medicare is during your Initial Enrollment Period (IEP).
-This is a seven-month period made up of the month you turn 65 as well as the three months before and after.
+The first time that you can enroll in Medicare is during your initial enrollment period.
+This is a seven-month period made up of the month you turn age 65, as well as the 3 months before and after.

-Most people don’t pay a monthly premium for Part A. This is because they’ve paid Medicare taxes for a specified number of quarters while working, usually 30 quarters or more.
+Most people don’t pay a monthly premium for Part A. This is because they’ve paid Medicare taxes for 40 quarters (10 years) or more.

-People who’ve not paid Medicare taxes for a sufficient amount of quarters pay a monthly premium for Part A. In 2020, you may need to pay up to $458 per month if you’re not eligible for premium-free Part A.
+People who haven’t paid Medicare taxes for this amount of time will pay a monthly premium for Part A. In 2021, you may need to pay between $259 to $471 per month if you’re not eligible for premium-free Part A.

-Some parts of Medicare are associated with IRMAA, or what’s known as an income-related monthly adjustment amount.
+Some parts of Medicare are associated with an income-related monthly adjustment amount (IRMAA).

 An IRMAA is an additional surcharge that can be applied to the monthly premiums for Part B and Part D in households with higher incomes.
-This is determined based off of income tax return information from two years prior.
+This is determined based on income tax return information from 2 years ago.

-Medicare Advantage (Part C) is a group of coverage plans sold by private insurance companies.
+Medicare Advantage (Part C) plans are sold by private insurance companies.
 These plans include everything that’s covered under original Medicare and may also include additional benefits like dental and vision coverage.

 Part C plans often have lower monthly premiums.
 In fact, it’s estimated that